Heikki Ikola

 Heikki Johannes Ikola (born 9 September 1947) is a Finnish former biathlete.
 Together with his countryman Juhani Suutarinen he became dominant in the 1970s and the early 1980s.
 In 1975 he became double world champion in both the 20 km and the relay.
-He also won the sprint title in 1977 and 1981.
+He also won the sprint title at the 1977 and 1981 World Championships.

 Nowadays Ikola works as a commentator for Finnish channel Yle.

 Biathlon results

 All results are sourced from the International Biathlon Union.